Get instant quote

 Support structures & part orientation

-• They anchor the part to the build plate and they prevent warping.
+• Anchor the part to the build plate to reduce distortion and warping

-• They act as heat sinks, drawing heat away from the part and allowing it to cool at a more controlled rate.
+• Act as heat sinks, pulling heat away from the part to control cooling and minimize thermal stress

-Parts are often oriented at an angle to minimize the likelihood of warping and maximize part strength in critical directions.
-However, this will increase the amount of required support, the build time, the material waste and (ultimately) the total cost.
+Parts are often oriented at an angle to reduce warping and align strength with critical load directions.
+However, this increases the need for support structures, which in turn raises build time, material usage, and overall cost.

-Warping can also be minimized using randomized scan patterns.
-This scanning strategy prevents the buildup of residual stresses in any particular direction and will add a characteristic surface texture to the part.
+Warping can also be reduced using randomized scan patterns.
+This approach distributes residual stresses more evenly, preventing buildup in a single direction and resulting in a characteristic surface texture.

 A metal bracket before removing support structures, oriented in a 45 degree angle.
 Photo courtesy of Concept Laser.